Cubid-Me/cubid-docs/api-reference.md

 ### Endpoint:
 `POST /api/v2/create_user`

+### Status:
+Active for email and phone (EVM coming soon).
+Available in our NPM SDK.

 ### What It Does:
 This API does the following:
 - creates a new app-user (`user_id`) for your App if none exists
 - creates a new cubid-user if none existed
-- creates a stamp for the provided AuthID (e.g. email, phone) in CUBID if it didn't already exist
+- creates a credential for the provided AuthID (e.g. email, phone) in CUBID if it didn't already exist
-- associates the new app-user with the stamp
+- associates the new app-user with the credential
 - returns the `user_id` along with three booleans:
   1. `is_new_app_user`: Set to `true` if we had to create a new app-user or `false` if it already existed  (which you would presumably already know, if your app keeps track of attempts)
   2. `is_sybil_attack`: Set to `false` if this is the first app-user for this human / cubid-user, or `true` if it's a subsequent one (i.e. the person had used CUBID elsewhere and disclosed that they own both AuthIDs separately, and is now using them to Sybil attack your protocol)